hpe-storage/python-hpedockerplugin/docs/file-permission-owner.md

 ### fsOwner option

-To change the ownership of root directory of the filesystem, user needs to pass userId and groupID with this fsOwner option of docker volume create command.
+To change the ownership of root directory of the filesystem, user needs to pass userId and groupID with this fsOwner option of Docker volume create command.

 #### Usage
 -o fsOwner=X    X is the user id and group id that should own the root directory of the filesystem, in the form of [userId:groupId]